UASLab/JSBsim_Flightgear_Simulator/README.md

   1. Include GNSS/INS model
   2. Include air data model (five hole probe, angle vanes, pitot tube)
   3. Integrate all of those to make it user-friendly
+  4. Include the UAV in our lab and build controllers for it